July 1 to 28, 2019

 Next slide

-Loading of the diving bell before the dive ©M.Boussion Explorations de Monaco
+Loading the turret before the dive ©M.Boussion Explorations de Monaco

 Previous slide